List of Coventry City F.C. managers

 The following is a list of managers of Coventry City Football Club and their major honours from the beginning of the club's official managerial records in 1883 to the present day.

 The most successful person to manage Coventry City, to date, is Jimmy Hill, who guided The Sky Blues to become champions of Second Division and Third Division.
 The club's longest-serving manager is Harry Storer, who had two spells managing the club from 1931 to 1945 and from 1948 to 1953, totalling 19 years and 1 month.

-Statistics
+Manager records and statistics

-Information correct as of match played 8 March 2023.
+Information correct as of match played 19 November 2025.